Words of Advice for Newly Diagnosed Parents

-The following is a summary of ideas/suggestions/encouragements from parents that were posted on Facebook.
+The following is a summary of ideas, suggestions, and encouragements from parents that were posted on Facebook.
 Thank you, Fragile X community.
-You are the best!
+You’re the best!

 - Breathe.
 Keep in mind that your child has really not changed.
 Your child is still the exact same beautiful child he or she was yesterday.
 The only difference is that you have a name and a reason (diagnosis) for some of the ways that your child is, and some of the challenges he or she will face.

 - Take the time to grieve.
 It is OK (normal and even healthy) to grieve for the loss of what you expected your life to be like.
 You will still have a great life—it will just be a little different than what you expected.
 Resolve to write your story for yourself.
 It will help you heal.
 Know that grief may cycle back every now and then.

 - Educate yourself about Fragile X. Don’t let yourself get too overwhelmed with what you read.
 Try to learn a little something each day.
 Then you can help educate others when you are ready.

 - Get to know your child.
 Turn off your television, your computer, and your phone.
 Spend a little time each day seeing the world through your child’s eyes.
 You will learn so much from your child.
 Just play with your child and have fun.
 Laugh!

 - There will be times when you feel sorry for your child.
 Try not to dwell on it.
 FXS is all your child knows, and most people who have it are very happy people.
 Remember that—especially in the difficult times when your child may not be so happy!